Pilots' Association For The Bay & River Delaware: Last of the Delaware sailing schooners

 The Delaware pilot boats Thomas F. Bayard and Thomas Howard were two of the last sailing schooners that enjoyed a long service.
 The schooner Thomas Howard was built in 1870, at the Cramps shipyard in Philadelphia for the Delaware Bay maritime pilots.
 She had a long career in the pilot boat service.
 Pilot James A. Orton, in 1880, kept a journal of the daily life aboard the Howard.
-Her dimensions were 79.2-ft in length, 20.6-ft in beam, 7.6-ft depth in hold and 50.59-tons.
+Her dimensions were 79.2 ft in length, 20.6 ft in beam, 7.6 ft in depth in hold, and 50.59 tons.
 The pilot schooner Thomas F. Bayard was built in 1880, at the C. & R. Poillon shipyard in Brooklyn, New York, for the Delaware Bay pilots.
-She was 86-ft long and 70-tons.
-She was named in honor of Thomas F. Bayard an early Delaware politician and diplomat from Wilmington, Delaware.
+She was 86 ft long and 70 tons.
+She was named in honor of Thomas F. Bayard, an early Delaware politician and diplomat from Wilmington, Delaware.
 The Thomas F. Bayard, No. 2, was one of the last schooners in Delaware Bay service.